dperique/kube-mini-cloud/kube-stack/README.md

   would be for any cloud.
 For example, when you run 1 VM to run kubespray and another 5 VMs to receive kubespray, you will get traffic from the first VM to all 5 VMs simultaneously (due to ansible).
-This works, but I believe because of ip in ip in ip in ip (i.e., ip-in-ip x 2), the network performance will be noticeable slower.
+This works, but I believe because of ip in ip in ip in ip (i.e., ip-in-ip x 2), the network performance will be a little slower.
     * If you're going to do something like this, I suggest, moving all 6 VMs onto the same k8s node.
 This way, there is only only ip-in-ip.
-You can think of this as pod affinity (but with VMIs which are also pods).
+You can think of this as VM affinity similar to pod affinity (but with VMIs which are also pods).
-    * To keep VMs on the same k8s node, I believe we can use label, etc -- but I will have to experiment with that.
+    * To keep VMs on the same k8s node, make a label on that k8s node and then use a nodeSelector when creating the VMI.
+For example, I label one node with `kubectl label node (nodeName) owner=dperiquet` and the use this nodeSelector:

+      ```
+      spec:
+        nodeSelector:
+          owner: "dperiquet"
+        domain:
+          devices:
+            disks:
+            - disk:
+      ...
+      ```